 |Spam traps are email addresses used by Internet service providers (ISPs) to determine if senders are following poor list collection or maintenance practices.
 Spam trap networks are used to help make the Internet a safer place by preventing undesirable content from ending up in a recipient’s inbox.

-This article will provide information on what spam traps are, as well as how best to avoid sending emails to them, and how to work with SharpSpring in resolving sender status issues resulting from spam trap hits.
+This article will provide information on what spam traps are, how best to avoid sending emails to them, and how to work with SharpSpring in resolving sender status issues resulting from spam trap hits.

 Spam traps fall into three categorizations: pristine, recycled, or typo.